 - Bake for 12-13 minutes, until golden brown.

 - Flip donuts out on a wire rack and cool for 5-10 minutes.
+Make the glaze while doughnuts cool.

 - Dip cooled donuts in the glaze and grate additional lemon zest on top of the doughnuts, if desired.